Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Leeds to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leeds, you can arrive at Edinburgh in just 2 hours 53 minutes, making it a quick and convenient option for travelling between these two places.
+The train journey from Leeds to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leeds, you can get to Edinburgh in just 3 hours 28 minutes, making it an ideal and convenient choice for travelling between them.

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.